Skip to content

 Estimated Monthly Rent by Location & Size

-• JADU (400–500 sq ft): $1,500–$1,800/mo
+• JADU (400 to 500 sq ft): $1,500 to $1,800/mo

-• Garage Conversion (300–500 sq ft): $1,500–$2,000/mo
+• Garage Conversion (300 to 500 sq ft): $1,500 to $2,000/mo

-• Attached ADU (500–700 sq ft): $1,800–$2,400/mo
+• Attached ADU (500 to 700 sq ft): $1,800 to $2,400/mo

-• Detached ADU (600–800 sq ft): $2,000–$2,800/mo
+• Detached ADU (600 to 800 sq ft): $2,000 to $2,800/mo

-Sample 10-Year ROI Analysis (500 sq ft Garage Conversion)
+Sample 10 Year ROI Analysis (500 sq ft Garage Conversion)

 • Initial Investment: $120,000